Tented lodge, Half board

 An intriguing destination, away from the beaten track.

 - fall rain season around December

 Udzungwa Mountains National Park is a beautiful wooded park and the habitat of various monkeys, including the rare Iringa Red colobus and the Sanje crested manga bush.

 Because of the villages, markets and plantations, this is a pleasant change when combined with other safari areas.

 The landscape in Udzungwa Mountains National Park includes both a tropical rainforest, a mountain forest, the miombo forest (Brachystegia), grassland and steppe.
 There is an altitude range of 250-2.576 meters (the Lohombero Peakrugged hiking).

 Mountain peaks rise up from the rainforest.
-From there, you have a view of the Selous Game Reserve and even on the coast of the Indian Ocean on a clear day.
+From there, you have a view of the Nyerere National Park and even on the coast of the Indian Ocean on a clear day.